Ontology (ONT) Price Reaches $0.29 on Major Exchanges

-Ontology (ONT) traded down 0.7% against the US dollar during the twenty-four hour period ending at 0:00 AM ET on May 16th.
-Over the last week, Ontology has traded 22.1% lower against the US dollar.
-One Ontology coin can currently be bought for approximately $0.29 or 0.00000943 BTC on exchanges.
-Ontology has a total market cap of $249.73 million and $39.44 million worth of Ontology was traded on exchanges in the last 24 hours.
+Ontology (ONT) traded up 5.6% against the dollar during the 1 day period ending at 19:00 PM ET on May 22nd.
+Ontology has a total market capitalization of $252.84 million and $22.55 million worth of Ontology was traded on exchanges in the last day.
+One Ontology coin can currently be bought for $0.29 or 0.00000950 BTC on cryptocurrency exchanges.
+Over the last week, Ontology has traded 1.8% higher against the dollar.

 - Hedera Hashgraph (HBAR) traded flat against the dollar and now trades at $0.36 or 0.00000629 BTC.